 When German chemist Justus von Liebig developed a process in 1835 for applying a thin layer of metallic silver to one side of a pane of clear glass, he created what we today know as the modern-day mirror.
 Ground-breaking for his time his method finally allowed for the mass production of what would soon become a staple household item.
-Fast forward almost 200 years, what would he think of a future where mirrors offered opinions about our face, the clothes we choose to wear or analysed our health as we look in the mirror each morning?
+Fast forward almost 200 years, what would he think of a future where mirrors offered opinions about our face, the clothes we choose to wear or analyzed our health as we look in the mirror each morning?

-Judging by the latest technology trends making their way not only to tech shows around the world, but more impressively to a showroom nearby, we are witnessing the rise of the Smart Mirror revolution.
-The truly futuristic ones that aim to include facial recognition, skin analysis and biometric assessments may still be in the concept phase, but if you are looking to upgrade or build a new bathroom here are some options you may want to throw into the mix:
+Judging by the latest technology trends making their way not only to tech shows around the world but more impressively to a showroom nearby, we are witnessing the rise of the Smart Mirror revolution.
+The truly futuristic ones that aim to include facial recognition, skin analysis, and biometric assessments may still be in the concept phase, but if you are looking to upgrade or build a new bathroom here are some options you may want to throw into the mix:

 The here and now

 Mirrors that integrate in-frame LED lighting, with On/Off touch sensor control and the all-important defogger to reduce that annoying post-shower condensation.
 The lower entry point for smart mirrors is those that integrate in-frame LED lighting, with On/Off touch sensor controls and the all-important defogger to reduce that annoying post-shower condensation.
 For example the range of Kado Aspect Mirrors, available in round or rectangular form.